metabase/metabase/docs/users-guide/expressions/isnull.md

 Combine `isnull` with the [`case` expression](./case) to replace "unknown" information with something more descriptive.

-If the first row's blank cell is actually a `null`, then `isnull` will return `true`.
+Let's say that the first row's blank cell is actually a `null`, so `isnull` will return `true`.
 The `case` statement evaluates `true` to return the first output "Unknown feedback".

-If the second row's blank cell is actually an empty string (or even an emoji that blends into your table's background), then `isnull` will return `false`, and `case` will return whatever's in the Feedback column as the default output.
+The second row's blank cell doesn't have a `null`, but we're not sure what's in it either---it could be an empty string, or even an emoji that blends into your table's background.
+No matter what the edge case is, `isnull` will return `false`, and `case` will return whatever's in the Feedback column as the default output.

 ## Accepted data types